 Kelly J. Shackelford, Esq. is President and Chief Executive Officer of First Liberty Institute.
 Mr. Shackelford is a constitutional scholar who has argued before the United States Supreme Court, testified before the U.S. House and Senate, and has won a number of landmark First Amendment and religious liberty cases including a recent watershed, precedent-changing victory at the U.S. Supreme Court in The American Legion v.
 American Humanist Association.

 He was recently named one of the 25 greatest Texas lawyers of the past quarter-century by Texas Lawyer and is the recipient of the prestigious William Bentley Ball Award for Life and Religious Freedom Defense for pioneering work protecting religious freedom.

 Mr. Shackelford is on the Board of Trustees of the United States Supreme Court Historical Society.
 He has been featured in the National Law Journal, Associated Press, The New York Times, The Washington Times, The L.A.
 Times, and many others.

-David Holmes is Chief Operating Officer for First Liberty Institute, where he oversees all program operations regarding finance, personnel, legal, and development.
+David Holmes is the Chief Operating Officer for First Liberty Institute, where he oversees all program operations regarding finance, personnel, legal, and development.

 Prior to joining First Liberty Institute, Holmes was a management consultant specializing in advising high net worth investors, providing strategic consulting for corporations, and writing and lecturing.
 He served as Managing Director and Southwest Regional Director at Credit Suisse, Managing Director with the Bank of New York in New York City, Managing Director and founder of Bessemer Trust’s Southwest wealth management office in Dallas, Managing Director at JPMorgan, and head of the Private Bank of the Northwest and Head of Business Development in San Francisco and New York respectively.